 After you use emergency contraception, your next menstrual cycle may start earlier or later than usual.
 Your menstrual flow may be lighter or heavier than usual:

-Sometime, emergency contraception does not work.
-However, research suggests that emergency contraceptives have no long-term effects on the pregnancy or developing baby.
+Sometimes, emergency contraception does not work.
+However, research suggests that emergency contraceptives have no long-term effects on the pregnancy or a developing baby.

 You should not use emergency contraception if:

 You may be able to use emergency contraception even if you cannot regularly take birth control pills.
-Talk to your health care provider about your options.
+Talk to your provider about your options.

 Emergency contraception should not be used as a routine birth control method.
 It is less effective at preventing pregnancies than most types of birth control.

 Female sterilization (also called tubal sterilization) is a permanent method of contraception.
 It offers lifelong protection against pregnancy.